2bttns/2bttns/app/README.md

 ### View Your 2bttns Admin Console

 Navigate to [`http://localhost:3262`](http://localhost:3262) in your browser to view your 2bttns admin console, or to the proper host and port if you've configured them differently.

+### Next Steps

+...and that's it!
+You're ready to [manage games](https://docs.2bttns.com/docs/%F0%9F%9A%80%20Getting%20Started/quick-start#create-game) and [integrate your app with 2bttns](https://docs.2bttns.com/docs/%F0%9F%9A%80%20Getting%20Started/quick-start#bounce-users-to-game).

 ## Environment Variables